Face recognition – fascinating and intriguing

 It's presently being tested for financial services (October 2020.)

-Face authentication will be available as an add-on service in fusion mode and one more authentication factor like a fingerprint, Iris, or TOTP.
+Face authentication will be available as an add-on service in fusion mode and another authentication factor like a fingerprint, Iris, or TOTP.

 India could also roll out the world's most extensive face recognition system in 2021.